dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-16-cyberpunk-2077-shard-other.md

 {: .notice--cyberpunk-cyan}

 <div class="cyberpunk-bg cyberpunk-grey">
+<span class="cyberpunk-lightgreen" style="display: inline-block; margin-bottom: 8px;">Can only be found inside the AV atop Konpeki Plaza, in which Saburo Arasaka arrives during The Heist.<br>
+Decrypted:</span><br>
 117/77<br>
 We have set sail.
 Only Hanako knows the true purpose of our visit to Night City.
 The question is what to do with A. Hellman.
 He has proven loyal beyond even my own expectations and deserves compensation.
 Perhaps he might be interested in the position of Director of the Kyoto Institute of Technology, sweeten the deal by letting him have his own handpicked team.
 Employees like him should be kept on a short leash without seeing it as such.
 <br><br>